|

 their testimony.
 Roger Johnson told the

-court how he had searched Sarah in Newgate and made
+court how he had searched Sarah in Newgate and made his incriminating

-contained 20 Moidores, 18 Guineas, 5 Broad-Pieces,
+He remembered that the purse contained 20 Moidores, 18 Guineas, 5

-one 25 s. piece, some 23 s. pieces, a half Broad-Piece, 5 crowns, and 2 or 3
+Broad-Pieces, one 25 s. piece, some 23 s. pieces, a half Broad-Piece, 5

-or three shillings.
-(Quite a large
+(Quite a large sum).
+Johnson

-Sarah had told him she had hired three witnesses to testify that the tankard
+further suggested that Sarah had told him she had hired three witnesses to

-was hers.
-Sarah claimed that she had
+Sarah claimed that she had given the money to Johnson for safekeeping

-her when she was acquitted.
-Johnson’s
+and that he was to return it to her when she was acquitted.
+Johnson’s superior, Mr. Alstone,

 confirmed Johnson’s account and also added that Sarah had told him that she